OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Evaluation

 \myparagraph{Adaptive cold threshold (E4)} Figure~\ref{fig:meta-adaptive} demonstrates \SYSTEM{}'s ability to adapt to workload dynamics over 2.3 hours of the Meta CacheLib trace.
 At startup, the initial $C_t{=}3$ causes premature demotions, spiking the promotion rate to 14\%.
 The controller increments $C_t$ each scan interval; within 25 minutes, $C_t$ reaches 18 and the promotion rate drops below the 1\% target.
-Note that a high promotion rate during convergence \textit{does not indicate degraded performance}: COLD heap pages remain in DRAM until \SYSTEM{} (or any backend) explicitly pages them out.
-The promotion rate reflects workload behavior, not backend decisions; \SYSTEM{} measures COLD-heap accesses regardless of where those pages physically reside.
-This decoupling is intentional: \SYSTEM{} cannot determine which tier a page occupies, so it takes a backend-agnostic approach, keeping the promotion rate low to ensure that COLD pages are safe targets for any backend policy.
+A high promotion rate during convergence \textit{does not indicate degraded performance}: COLD-heap pages remain in DRAM until a backend explicitly pages them out, and the promotion rate reflects workload behavior rather than backend decisions (\S\ref{sec:address-space-org}).

 Around $t{=}5400$\,s, a workload shift causes a brief spike, as previously cold keys become active; the controller raises $C_t$ and the system re-converges as the new hotset stabilizes.
-Throughout the trace, $C_t$ varies between 10--20 windows while maintaining the promotion rate near target, demonstrating that \SYSTEM{} tracks workload evolution.
+Throughout the trace, $C_t$ varies between 10--20 windows while maintaining the promotion rate near the target, demonstrating that \SYSTEM{} tracks workload evolution.